CBS Radio Mystery Theater: Continuing popularity

-From June 3 to November 27, 1998, CBSRMT was rebroadcast over CBS radio affiliates and, in 2000, on some NPR stations, in both cases, Himan Brown re-recorded the original introduction and narrations of E.G. Marshall and Tammy Grimes.
+From June 3 to November 27, 1998, CBSRMT was rebroadcast over CBS radio affiliates and, in 2000, on some NPR stations, in both cases, Himan Brown re-recorded the original introduction and narrations of E. G. Marshall and Tammy Grimes.

-CBSRMT remains popular with collectors, with numerous websites, discussion forums and a Usenet newsgroup devoted to trading MP3 files of episodes.
-Most episodes are available for listening on YouTube.
-Many of these episodes were recorded with original network and local news and commercials intact, providing an interesting insight into the period when the episodes were originally broadcast.
+CBSRMT remains popular with listeners of audio drama, with numerous websites and podcasts devoted to the series.
+All episodes are available, and many recordings include original network and local news and commercials, providing insights into the period in which the episodes were broadcast.

 Related publications

 The episode "Children of Death", broadcast February 5, 1976, written by Sam Dann, served as the basis for Dann's 1979 novel The Third Body, published by Popular Library.
-Another of his stories for Mystery Theater, "Goodbye Karl Erich" from the 1975 season, was also turned into a novel by the same name, first published in 1985.
+Another of his stories for Mystery Theater, "Goodbye, Karl Erich" from the 1975 season, was also turned into a novel by the same name, first published in 1985.

 In 1976, a paperback anthology with three short stories adapted from the series' radio scripts was published by Pocket Library, Strange Tales from the CBS Radio Mystery Theater, edited and with a foreword by Himan Brown.

-In January 1999, McFarland & Company, Inc. published The CBS Radio Mystery Theater.
+In January 1999, McFarland & Company, Inc. published The CBS Radio Mystery Theater: An Episode Guide and Handbook to Nine Years of Broadcasting.
+1974–1982.
 The book, by Gordon Payton and Martin Grams, Jr., includes a brief history of the program and an episode guide.
+A partial list of errors in this guide is maintained on The Long Trek website.

 In October 2006, Michael Anthony Stahl published The CBS Radio Mystery Theater As An Educational Degree.
+And also a journal article illustrating the series's educational benefits entitled "Drama as an aid in Academic Learning and Creative Writing: The CBS Radio Mystery Theater" in the October 2024 issue of the International Journal of Innovative Science and Research Technology.